 Which Properties Are Most Likely to Need Electrical Upgrades?

-Certain property types carry higher electrical risks because of age, outdated installations or previous DIY alterations.
+Certain property types carry higher electrical risks because of age, outdated installations, previous DIY alterations or repeated extensions.

 Higher-risk properties often include: